brendanconnolly/jupyter-test-automation/README.md

 *note: Selenium example will not work on binder*

+You can also view the slides source notebook file [here](https://github.com/brendanconnolly/jupyter-test-automation/blob/main/binder/Slides.ipynb)

 ## Language Examples

 Inside each language folder there is a `Dockerfile` and `docker-compose.yml`